Why ChurnRecovery Costs $20/Month (And Why That's the Right Price)

 - SLA guarantees for mission-critical deployments

-We're not just free — we're open source (MIT license).
+We're not just affordable — we're open source (MIT license).
 This is a deliberate strategic choice.

 Trust